Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

-The support of $\phi_{v}$ (resp. $\phi_{h}$) is a subset of $\RR$.
-Its characteristic size defines a zone in which it is significant to correct the estimation with the measurements.
-The radial term $\xi^2+\zeta^2$ makes the observer independent of any arbitrary choice of orientation (invariance by rotation), and the use of a convolution makes the observer independent of the origin of the frame (invariance by translation).
-The integral formulation is actually quite general: if $\phi_v$ and $\phi_h$ are set equal to Dirac functions, one obtains the differential terms.

-Such integral correction terms make the observer robust to noise.
-Indeed if the kernels are smooth, the correction terms take into account the measurements, but are automatically smooth even if the measurements are not.
+Such correction terms make the observer very robust to noise, as they operate a smoothing of the measured image.
 The high frequencies in the signal are thus efficiently filtered.
+Indeed, such translation and rotation invariant terms are standard for image smoothing (see, e.g., \cite{lions}).
+Other symmetry-preserving smoothing terms will be found in subsection \ref{class:sec}.

+While approaching the boundary of the domain, the integrals and convolution kernels may become undefined.
+But they can easily be extended close to the boundary by truncating the integrals so that they only cover the domain, or equivalently by extending the functions by $0$ outside the domain.